nirmals-workspace/Twitter-Data-Fetching/README.md

 Before you begin, you will need to have a few tools installed on your machine:

 * Python 3.7 or higher.
-[Note: Streamlit only supports .py files as of now.
-So, notebook(.ipynb) files are not recommended]
+[Note: Streamlit only acccepts raw python files(.py) and not notebook files(.ipynb) as of now.
+Use an interface accordingly]

 * The snscrape, pandas and streamlit, pymongo packages.

 * MongoDB software.

 ### Python

 Python is the programming language used to develop this project.
 It is a popular high-level programming language known for its readability and versatility.
 It is widely used for web development, data analysis, and machine learning.
 It provides a powerful and flexible foundation for scraping and analyzing Twitter data.
-[Note that streamlit only acccepts raw python files(.py) and not notebook files(.ipynb) as of now.
-Use an interface accordingly]

 ### MongoDB